clairegracey28-blip/Project1/README.md

 **Description**: Query 8 provides the user with **player**, **exerciseEvaluation**, and **team** tables joined, then filtered for players whose recorded runtime is below the overall average and jump height is above the overall average in the exercise evaluation data respectively.

 **Managerial Justification**: This can help support performance analysis and help staff compare athletes across teams when reviewing physical evaluation data.
-Furthermore mangers can identify players who stands out in multiple categories at the same time
+Furthermore mangers can identify players who stands out in multiple categories at the same time.

 ### Query 9
 <img width="583" height="354" alt="Screenshot 2026-03-29 at 10 05 17 PM" src="https://github.com/user-attachments/assets/960f0b1d-058a-4163-87f9-c8f3a72c62a6" />